A study of interacting scalar field model from the perspective of the dynamical systems theory

-Motivated from scalar-tensor theory, and for mathematical simplicity we choose two interactions: one is depending directly on Hubble parameter $H$ and energy density of matter $\rho_{m}$, another is chosen locally, depending only on energy density $\rho_{m}$ and independent of $H$.
+From the scalar-tensor theory, and for mathematical simplicity we choose two interactions: one is depending directly on Hubble parameter $H$ and energy density of matter $\rho_{m}$, another is chosen locally, depending only on energy density $\rho_{m}$ and independent of $H$.
 For the first interaction model, the potential and the coupling function (non-canonical term) of the scalar field are considered as inverse square form.
 As a result, autonomous system of dynamical system is reduced to a two dimensional.
 On the other hand, for interaction model 2, the potential and the coupling function are considered to be depended exponentially on scalar field $\phi$.
 This leads to a four dimensional autonomous system.
-In 2D system, for interaction model 1, we obtain some interesting critical points including hyperbolic or non-hyperbolic type.
+In 2D system, for interaction model 1, we obtain some interesting critical points including hyperbolic type and normally hyperbolic set of critical points.
 Linear stability theory shows that accelerated scalar field dominated solutions are the late time attractor.
 This study also reveals that the accelerated scaling solutions are attractors in quintessence era.
-Moreover, the Center Manifold Theorem provides the sufficient conditions for critical points to be the late time de Sitter attractors.
-Further, interaction model 2 with exponential potential by the Center Manifold Theorem exhibits that the non-hyperbolic sets of critical points being the saddle-like solutions show transient nature of evolution whether they are scalar field dominated or scaling like solutions.\\
+Further, a detailed center manifold theory is employed in the interaction model 2 which exhibits the non-hyperbolic sets of critical points being the saddle-like solutions in phase space provide the transient nature of evolution whenever they are scalar field dominated or scaling like solutions in the phase space.\\

-We organize our work in the following manner: In the next section \ref{formation_autonomous}, we start with non-canonical scalar field model, by choosing phase space variables we construct the autonomous system of ordinary differential equations.
+We organize our work in the following manner: In the next section \ref{formation_autonomous}, we start with scalar field model, by choosing phase space variables we construct the autonomous system of ordinary differential equations.
 Phase space analysis of the autonomous system by considering two interaction models with different potential and coupling have been presented in the section \ref{phase_space_auto}.
-After that Center Manifold theorem has been studied for non-hyperbolic type critical points in \ref{CMT}.
-We present cosmological implications in a section in \ref{Cosmological Implications}.
+After that center manifold theorem has been studied for non-hyperbolic type critical points in \ref{CMT}.
+We expound compactification and dynamics around the points at infinity in section \ref{infinity}.
+We present cosmological implications in a section \ref{Cosmological Implications}.
 Finally, We conclude with a brief discussion in \ref{conclusions}.